bhyvex/shinkenlab.io/content/agent-solution.md

 # Feed backs welcomed :)

+You can't solve all your monitoring with agent, like you can't solve all with just polling.
+You must use both to have a complete and scalable solution.

 This is currently a work in progress, I'm proposing such ideas.
 I'm very interested about your comments about all of this (づ｡◕‿‿◕｡)づ